Rufus For Real

 Swaps & Flavor-Boosting Variations

-• Choose your chicken – Boneless thighs or chicken breasts both work great; just cook to 165°F.
+• Choose your chicken: Boneless thighs or chicken breasts both work well.

-• Add more veggies – Asparagus, spinach, kale, peas, or cherry tomatoes fold in beautifully.
+• Add vegetables: Spinach, peas, kale, asparagus, or cherry tomatoes fold in easily.

 this is an up close picture of chicken and couscous in a large skillet and on a small plate garnished with lemon, parsley, and flakey sea salt on a dark wooden background